fusioncharts/dev_centre_docs/using-with-server-side-languages/django/introduction-to-the-django-wrapper.md

 Data for the chart can be in any one of the following formats:

-* <a href="/using-with-server-side-languages/django/different-ways-of-loading-data.html#loading-data-from-a-static-json-string">JSON String</a>
+* <a href="/using-with-server-side-languages/django/different-ways-of-loading-data#loading-data-from-a-static-json-string" class="smoth-scroll">JSON String</a>
-* <a href="/using-with-server-side-languages/django/different-ways-of-loading-data.html#loading-data-from-a-static-xml-string">XML String</a>
+* <a href="/using-with-server-side-languages/django/different-ways-of-loading-data#loading-data-from-a-static-xml-string" class="smoth-scroll">XML String</a>
-* <a href="/using-with-server-side-languages/django/different-ways-of-loading-data.html#loading-data-from-a-valid-python-dictionary">Valid Python Dictionary</a>
+* <a href="/using-with-server-side-languages/django/different-ways-of-loading-data#loading-data-from-a-valid-python-dictionary" class="smoth-scroll">Valid Python Dictionary</a>